vegettoGit/Learning-collection/Game Development/Game Studies/Stormgate/README.md

 * Game pilars: Campaign, Competitive, Cooperative and Custom Games.
 * SnowPlay for gameplay, simulation.
   * Custom solution to handle high unit counts.
-  * Main bottlenecks for going over 50 or 100 units are on the network side (having to replicate that much data (client server model)) and having fully functional actors running on the simulation.
+  * Main bottlenecks for going over 50 or 100 units are on the network side (having to replicate that much data - client server model) and having fully functional actors running on the simulation.
   * James Anhalt is the Chief Architect.
 He takes all the experience from Blizzard to support that many units, running all of their collisions and pathfinding.
 The target was 3 times the speed of Starcraft 2.
   * The objective is responsive gameplay.
   * The original Pathfinding target was to be at least as good as Starcraft 2.
 Refer to James Anhalt's Starcraft 2 GDC talk "Pathing".
 The lessons learnt are being put into Stormgate, now improving all nuances and edge cases.